aporeto-inc/gaia/v1/doc/documentation.md

 ## RESTAPISpec

-RESTAPISpec descibes a L4/L7 service and the corresponding implementation.
-It allows users to define their services, the APIs that they expose, the implementation of the service.
-These definitions can be used by network policy in order to define advanced controls based on the APIs.
+RESTAPISpec descibes the REST APIs exposed by a service.
+These APIs can be associated with one or more services.

 ### Example